Changes to naturalization: Dual citizenship in 2026

 Tip: Before starting the naturalization process, always check whether the previous citizenship may be retained under foreign law.
 You can inquire about this at foreign missions, for example.
 German lawyers are generally unable to provide information on foreign legal issues.

-Since the new law on citizenship came into force on June 27, 2024, the minimum period of residence in Germany is now only five years.
-It can be shortened to up to three years in cases of particularly good integration.
+Since the new Citizenship Act came into force on June 27, 2024, the minimum period of residence in Germany is now only five years.

 Since June 27, 2024, when the new Citizenship Act came into force, children born in Germany to foreign parents automatically receive German citizenship if one parent has been living legally in Germany for more than five years and has an unlimited right of residence.
 For children born before June 27, 2024, this period is still eight years according to the old legal situation.

-According to the legal situation before June 27, 2024, you generally lost your German citizenship if you naturalized in another country.
+Under the old legal situation prior to June 27, 2024, you would generally lose your German citizenship if you became a naturalized citizen of another country.
 This could only be prevented by obtaining a retention permit.
-Since the new Citizenship Act came into force on June 27, 2024, this is no longer the case.
-Germany now generally allows multiple nationalities.
-You can find more information on this on the website of the Federal Office of Administration.
+Since the new citizenship law came into force on June 27, 2024, this is no longer the case.
+Germany now generally allows multiple citizenship.
+This means that German citizens no longer need a retention permit if they wish to accept the passport of another country in addition to their German passport.
+More information on this can be found on the website of the Federal Administrative Office.

 The new Naturalization Act (Act on the Modernization of Citizenship Law) comes into force on June 27, 2024 in force, three months after its promulgation in the Federal Law Gazette.
 From then on dual citizenship in principle under German law possible for all, and will in particular the minimum period of residence to five years to five years.
 You can read more about the details of the new law here.